Pembroke Power Station: Oil-fired predecessor

-From 1968 until 2000, a CEGB 2,000 MW oil-fired power station existed on the site of the current power station.
+From 1968 until 2000, a CEGB 2,000 MW oil-fired Hinton Heavies power station existed on the site of the current power station.
 The station had four 500 MW turbo-alternators.
-The boilers delivered 1,788 kg/s of steam to the turbines at 158.6 bar and 538 °C. Sea water was used for station cooling.
+The boilers delivered 1,788 kg/s of steam to the turbines at 158.6 bar and 541 °C. Sea water was used for station cooling.
 There were 3 × 25 MW auxiliary gas turbine electricity generators on the Pembroke site, these were first commissioned in November 1969.

 Capacity and output

 The generating capacity, electricity output, load factor and thermal efficiency were as shown in the table.

 The electricity supply data, in GWh, is shown graphically.
 The high output in 1984/5 was associated with the 1984/5 Miners' Strike, and the shortage of coal for coal-fired power stations.

 The performance data for the gas turbine generators is summarised in the following table.

 The plant was mothballed by National Power in 1996 when the company proposed to use the controversial fuel Orimulsion.
 The company changed its mind in the face of fierce opposition and the plant closed in 1997 with the loss of 300 jobs.

 National Power put the site up for sale in July 2000.
 Demolition of the old power station began in 2000 and was completed by 2003.
 National Power first proposed a CCGT power plant on the site in 1997.
 This plan lasted until it chose to build Staythorpe instead.